 2nd Poorest: Boone

-Detailed List Of Richest Places In North Carolina
+Detailed List Of The Richest Cities In North Carolina